AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-tenants.md

 ## To remove a tenant from a community

-To remove a tenant from a community, follow these steps:
+To remove a tenant from a community:

 1. In the left pane, select **Data Management** > **Communities**.